Sigala: 2015–2018: Breakthrough and Brighter Days

-2019–present: Every Cloud
+2019–2023: New singles, Every Cloud delays and scrapping

 Sigala signed with the newly relaunched Arista Records in early 2019.

 Sigala released "Wish You Well" on 24 May 2019 with vocals by British singer Becky Hill.

-On 19 October 2019, Sigala announced that Ella Henderson would feature on his next single "We Got Love".The song was released on 1 November 2019.
+Ella Henderson features on his next single "We Got Love", released on 1 November 2019.

-On 23 June 2020, Sigala announced on social media that Becky Hill would once again be featured on a new single, making it their second collaboration since the release of "Wish You Well" in May 2019.
-The single was titled "Heaven on My Mind" and was released on 25 June 2020.
+Becky Hill again featured on the single "Heaven on My Mind", released on 25 June 2020.

-On 27 August 2020, Sigala announced that he would release a song called "Lasting Lover" with British singer James Arthur which was written by Lewis Capaldi.
+The song "Lasting Lover" with British singer James Arthur was written by Lewis Capaldi.
 The song was released alongside two vertical lyric videos on 4 September 2020.
 The song samples "Time to Pretend" by American indie band MGMT.
 At the APRA Music Awards of 2022 "Lasting Lover" won Most Performed International Work.

-On 22 June 2021, Sigala announced his new single "You For Me" with British singer-songwriter Rita Ora.
-The song was released on 2 July 2021.
+On 2 July 2021, Sigala released his new single "You For Me" with British singer-songwriter Rita Ora.

 On 20 August 2021, Sigala collaborated with R3hab and JP Cooper on the song "Runaway".

 On 21 January 2022, Sigala released the song "Melody".

 On 20 May 2022, Sigala collaborated with British singer-songwriter and YouTuber Talia Mar on the song "Stay the Night".

 On 2 September 2022, Sigala teamed up with French DJ David Guetta and British singer-songwriter Sam Ryder on the song "Living Without You".

+On 3 March 2023, Sigala issued Every Cloud – Silver Linings, the intended first part of his then-upcoming second album Every Cloud.
+It included the 11 tracks that had been issued as singles from the album to that point.
+The release date had initially been intended as that of the full album.
+Ultimately, on 9 November 2023, Sigala announced on social media that Every Cloud had been scrapped following several delays, including pushing the 3 March and 29 September dates to 1 December, due to a sample clearance issue, which he expressed was the reason for the delays.
+Sigala also confirmed in the announcement of the album's scrapping that he had been working on some new music.

+2024: New music

+Sigala debuted a brand new logo and announced a brand new single with American rapper 24kGoldn and singer-songwriter Trevor Daniel titled "It's A Feeling", it was released on July 5, 2024.